TimJDFletcher/dockerfiles/samba-timemachine/README.md

 # samba-timemachine-docker

-This is a docker container based on Debian Buster running SAMBA and configured to provide Apple "Time Capsule" like backups.
+This is a docker container based on Ubuntu Focal running SAMBA and configured to provide Apple "Time Capsule" like backups.

-The Docker Hub images support x86_64, Raspberry Pi 2/3/4 and other ARM based systems.
+The Docker Hub images support x86_64, Raspberry Pi 2/3/4 and other modern ARM based systems.

 An example of how to use the container